Georgios Papanikolaou: Commemorations

-In 1978, Papanikolaou's work was honored by the U.S. Postal Service with a 13-cent stamp for early cancer detection.
+In 1978 Papanikolaou's work was honored by the U.S. Postal Service with a 13-cent stamp for early cancer detection.

 Between 1995 and 2001, his portrait appeared on the obverse of the Greek ₯10,000 banknote, until its replacement by the euro.

+In 2011 A Man of Science, a statue portraying Papanicolaou, was permanently installed in Weill Cornell Medicine's main lobby at 1300 York Avenue, in New York City.

 On 13 May 2019, the 136th anniversary of his birth, a Google Doodle featuring Papanikolaou was shown in North America, parts of South America, and parts of Europe and Israel.
+His and his wife Andromachi's efforts in the fight against cervical cancer, along with those of Helen Octavia Dickens and Hashime Murayama, featured in the documentary film The Cancer Detectives, which first aired on American Experience on 26 March 2024.